-Let’s face it, when planning weekly lessons, having a few “go-to” activities on deck can make the task of planning much easier.
-These are not just “fillers,” but tried and true activities that are meaningful, fun and effective at building language.
+Let’s face it, when planning out weekly lessons, having a few “go-to” weekly activities on deck can make the task much easier.
+These are not just “fillers,” but tried and true activities that are meaningful, fun and effective at building language with English learners.
 Here are three weekly language building activities that do NOT require planning time.

 1- Weekend Update/Weekend Plans